kksemina/Twitter-Scraper-Sentiment-Analysis/README.md

 # Twitter-Scraper-Sentiment-Analysis
-This is my final graduate capstone project (Dec 2021), where I have scraped twitter posts around big tech companies around earnings season and performed sentiment analysis around the twitter data.
+This is my final graduate capstone project (Dec 2021), where I have scraped twitter posts (using Tweeply python package) around big tech companies around earnings season and performed sentiment analysis (Vader python package) around the twitter data.
 Additionally, I then look at the relationship between sentiment analysis of tweets and stock price.

 The final product for this project is a Tableau Dashboard: https://public.tableau.com/app/profile/ksenia7036/viz/BigTechEarningsTwitterSentiment/Dashboard1